Memphis-Cat/NvidiaDriverMac/README.md

 > [!WARNING]
 > Experimental research project.
 Nothing here should be considered a production GPU driver yet.
 Early builds must be treated as potentially crash-prone and should only be tested after the repository reaches an explicit hardware-test milestone.

+> [!WARNING]
+> The only NVIDIA GPU that is gonna be tested is gonna be the RTX 3060 TI.

 ## Goal

 Bring modern NVIDIA GPUs—starting with the RTX 3060 Ti / Ampere—up on macOS Tahoe using a native macOS DriverKit transport plus an open userspace stack.